Spot fraud to stop fraud

-These calls and messages may appear to come from legitimate insurance companies – but they’re far from it.
+These calls and messages may appear to come from legitimate companies — but they’re far from it.
 They might suggest a delivery company is holding a parcel for you and they’ll only deliver it once you’ve paid a fee.
 Or that you can have early access to the vaccine at a cost.
-Don’t fall for it – these scams will leave you a lot more out-of-pocket than any cancelled events would.
+Don’t fall for it — these scams will leave you out-of-pocket.

 Cold calls about your pensions or investments

 You might hear from a stranger claiming that they can guarantee you higher returns than your current savings.
 They might suggest they can help you access your pension before 55.
 Or they may offer you a so-called ‘free pensions review’.